lighttigerXIV/catppuccinifier/README.md

 ### Windows
 On windows you can simply run install.exe as administrator.

+## Uninstall
+To uninstall, go to the cloned folder and run the uninstall script:

+    ./uninstall

 ## How to use cli
 The cli version works by selecting the flavor, the noise level and the image to be generated.